 Between February 1948 and January 1949 London Transport took delivery of 77 Q1 class trolleybuses (fleet numbers 1765 – 1841), which included 1812.
 These were purchased to replace the 60 ‘Didlers’ which had inauguarated trolleybus operation in London in 1931 and 17 trolleybuses lost to enemy action during World War 2.

-In 1954 London Transport took the decision to abandon their trolleybus system in stages from the late 1950s over a number of years although it was originally planned that the Q1s would remain in operation until 1970.
-In 1960, however, talks were held with trolleybus operators in Spain resulting in the sale of 125 of these vehicles; 1768 was placed in the London Transport Museum collection and 1841, the last of the 1948 batch, was scrapped because of its non-standard electrical equipment.
+In 1954 London Transport took the decision to abandon its trolleybus system in stages over a number of years starting in the late 1950s and it was originally planned that the Q1s would remain in operation until 1970.
+However in 1959 the plans were re-assessed: it was now considered that retaining a small trolleybus network in west London would not be economic so all but two of the Q1 class were offered for sale at £1,000 each.
+As there were no British takers talks were held in 1960 with Spanish trolleybus operators who formed a consortium to buy all 125 vehicles for £500 each.
+Of the ones not included in the sale, 1768 was placed in the London Transport Museum collection and 1841, the last of the 1948 batch, was scrapped because of its non-standard electrical equipment.

 Withdrawal of the Q1s commenced in November 1960.
 1812's claim to fame was that following an overhaul she was temporarily transferred to Hanwell Garage in November 1960 and operated the last trolleybus journey from Uxbridge to Hanwell Broadway on 8 November 1960.
 1812 remained in service until 31 January 1961.

-On 24 February 1961 1812 was towed to St. Katherine Docks and shipped to Spain where she eventually was transformed to become No. 8 in the Santander -Astillero fleet, rebuilt with a reversed platform and staircase.
+On 24 February 1961 1812 was towed to St. Katherine Docks and hoisted on board a ship, an event recorded in a British Pathe newsreel; when new, 1812 with two others had also featured in a bodybuilders' official photograph.
+She was shipped to Spain where she eventually was transformed to become No. 8 in the Santander -Astillero fleet, rebuilt with a reversed platform and staircase.
 Other Q1 conversions elsewhere were more drastic: many were rebuilt to dual door layout with centre stairs, some as 20-seat single deckers, and two even as dual door lefthand drive motorbuses!

 Following the demise of the Santander system in 1977 the British Trolleybus Society bought 1812 and she was returned to England on 19 June 1977.
 Much restoration work needed to be carried out, including conversion back from right-hand running, and this was eventually started in 1999.
 This major project was finally completed in 2001, in time for her re-launch into service at the Spring Bank Holiday of that year.
 Subsequently excessive wear in the rear axles caused her use to be limited but new differentials were produced by David Brown of Huddersfield and fitted in time for her to return to service at the Sandtoft Gathering 2006.